HotCakeX/Harden-Windows-Security/README.md

 <img src="https://github.com/HotCakeX/Harden-Windows-Security/raw/main/images/Gifs/Shiny.gif" width="27" alt="Features Item"> The module primarily uses Group policies, **the Microsoft recommended way of configuring Windows**.
 It also uses PowerShell cmdlets where Group Policies aren't available, and finally uses [a few registry keys](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Harden-Windows-Security%20Module/Main%20files/Resources/Registry.csv) to configure security measures that can neither be configured using Group Policies nor PowerShell cmdlets.
 This is why the module doesn't break anything or cause unwanted behavior.

-> [!WARNING]\
+> [!CAUTION]\
-> **Any other 3rd party tool/program/script that claims to modify Windows or harden it, if they don't strictly adhere to the official rules above, they can damage your system, cause unknown problems and bugs.** [How are Group Policies for this module created and maintained?](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Group-Policy#how-are-group-policies-for-the-module-created-and-maintained)
+> Any other 3rd party tool/program/script that claims to modify Windows or harden it, if they don't strictly adhere to the official rules above, they can damage your system, cause unknown problems and bugs.
+[How are Group Policies for this module created and maintained?](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Group-Policy#how-are-group-policies-for-the-module-created-and-maintained)

 <img src="https://github.com/HotCakeX/Harden-Windows-Security/raw/main/images/Gifs/Shiny.gif" width="27" alt="Features Item"> This Readme page lists **all** of the security measures applied by the module.